rubber-duckie-au/xdn-installer/README.md

 Bash script for installing DigitalNote masternode (v2.0.0.6 ONLY)

-NOTE: Can be run as root or user, however some tasks will require sudo, so if run as user it will ask for password
+NOTE: Can be run as root or user, however some tasks will require sudo, so if run as user [sudo] will prompt for password
 ```
 git clone https://github.com/rubber-duckie-au/xdn-installer.git
 cd xdn-installer